sandialabs/toyplot/docs/tutorial.rst

 Welcome!
 This tutorial will introduce you to the basics of working with Toyplot.

-Note: this tutorial was created in an
+Note: this tutorial was created in a
-`IPython <http://www.ipython.org>`__ notebook and assumes that you're following-along in a notebook of your own.
+`Jupyter <http://www.ipython.org>`__ notebook and assumes that you're following-along in a notebook of your own.
 If you aren't using a notebook, you should read the user guide section on :ref:`rendering` for some important information on how to display your figures.